databio/geniml/docs/tutorials/create-consensus-peaks.md

 - `--coverage-folder`, takes the path to bigWig file with genome coverage by collection
 - `--output-file`, takes the path to output file

-Or we can import it directly into python:
+Or we can import it directly into Python:

 ```
 from gitk.universe.cc_universe import cc_universe